marymettille/GettingStarted2.0/Setup.md

 # Getting Started
 Welcome to HiringThing!
 We are so happy to have you.
-Please follow these instructions below to get the ATS running on your local machine.
+Please follow these instructions below to get the ATS running on your local machine .

 If you are unable to complete any steps outlined in this doc or encounter issues be sure to ask for help in the [`#engineering` channel in Slack](https://hiringthing.slack.com/app_redirect?channel=engineering)